-The Coach Experience Platform (CXP) is a coach-centered, self-service application designed to enhance workshop efficiency while enabling flexible coaching experiences and services in the future.
+The Coach Experience Platform (CXP) is a coach-centered web application designed to enhance in-person workshop efficiency and establish a foundation for personalized coaching services.

 Launched July 2023 in North America on desktop and tablet.